The support of singular stochastic PDEs: Introduction

 Section~\ref{sec:constraints} shows that a under a technical Assumption~\ref{ass:CVz} the Assumptions~\ref{ass:CJHopfIdeal} and~\ref{ass:CHBPHZcharacters} always hold.
-The latter two are formulated as assumptions (rather then theorems), since there are a range of interesting equations in which Assumption~\ref{ass:CVz} is violated, while one can simply show Assumptions~\ref{ass:CJHopfIdeal} and~\ref{ass:CHBPHZcharacters} by hand.
+The latter two are formulated as assumptions (rather than theorems), since there are a range of interesting equations in which Assumption~\ref{ass:CVz} is violated, while one can simply show Assumptions~\ref{ass:CJHopfIdeal} and~\ref{ass:CHBPHZcharacters} by hand.
+(Examples are the $\Phi_2^p$ equations discussed in Section~\ref{sec:Phi4} and the 2D parabolic Anderson model.)
 The general proof, assuming Assumption~\ref{ass:CVz} and given in Section~\ref{sec:constraints}, is motivated and outlined at the beginning of this section.

 We are left to link the two constructions outlined above.
-In Definition~\ref{def:FT} we will define a set $\FT_- \ssq \TT_-$ which is a maximal set with the property that $\linspace{\FT_-}$ and $\CJ$ are linearly independent (in other words, one has $\Alg(\FT_-) \oplus \CJ = \CT_-$ where $\oplus$ denotes the direct sum of vector spaces).
+In Definition~\ref{def:FT} we will define a set $\FT_- \ssq \TT_-$ which is a maximal set with the property that $\linspace{\FT_-}$ and $\CJ$ are linearly independent (in other words, one has $\linspace{\FT_-} \oplus \CJ = \CT_-$ where $\oplus$ denotes the direct sum of vector spaces).
 For any fixed character $h \in \fxi \circ \CH$ we will tailor a shift of the noise in Section~\ref{sec:shift} (see outline above) such that $\hat\Upsilon^\delta \tau \to h(\tau)$ as $\delta \to 0$ for any $\tau \in \FT_-$.
 Using the fact that $\linspace{\FT_-}$ has a complement in $\linspace{\TT_-}$ which is a subset of the ideal $\CJ$, we will show in Proposition~\ref{prop:sequencetoconstant} that the sequence of shifted models converge to $\CR^h \Zcan(0)$ almost surely, which shows in particular that

 Philosophically, Proposition~\ref{prop:sequencetoconstant} fills in the ``gap'' between $\FT_-$ and $\TT_-$, in the sense that we do not need any a priori information how the shifted models behaves on trees $\tau \in \TT_- \backslash \FT_-$.
 This step relies of course on the relation between the set $\FT_-$ and the ideal $\CJ$, and the fact that we choose $h \in \fxi \circ \CH$, where $\CH$ is the annihilator of $\CJ$.
 What is less obvious, it also uses crucially the fact that $\CH$ is indeed a sub\emph{group} of $\CGm$ (see Assumption~\ref{ass:CJHopfIdeal}).
 By Assumption~\ref{ass:CHBPHZcharacters}, the ``tweaked'' BPHZ character $\fxi \circ (f^\eps)^{-1} \circ g^\eps$ is an element of $\fxi\circ \CH$ for any $\eps>0$, and using that $\fxi \circ (f^\eps)^{-1} \to \one^*$ as $\eps \to 0$ concludes the proof.